bruni68510/mytvstream/README.md

 ==========

 This project aggregates following components
-* flazr (modded version) : provides rtmp steaming
+* flazr (modded version) : provides rtmp streaming
 * xuggler 5.4 : provides audio/video transcoding
-* jetty(in a embedded fashion): provides the web server running jsp and servlet.
+* jetty(embedded): provides the web server running jsp and servlet.
 * bootstrap : provides the frontend.
-* jstree : provides the treeview for the channels.
+* jstree : provides the treeview for the channels in the frontend